MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 Great!
 Now we've successfully implemented the `NSCoding` protocol.
 Now we can store our current user in `UserDefaults`.

-# Storing our Current User in User Defaults
+# Storing Our Current User in User Defaults

 We'll create an option in our `setCurrent(_:)` method to persist the current user to `UserDefaults`.
 In our user class, change the class method for `setCurrent(_:)` to the following: